 To read the article from the Tempo Newsletter on page 26, click here!

 To read the article from the Westmount Magazine's Newsletter, click here!

-Watch this video of Christina, a patient from the Montreal Children's Hospital, rings the bell to celebrate her last day of chemotherapy treatment:
+To watch Christina, a patient from the Montreal Children's Hospital, rings the bell to celebrate her last day of chemotherapy treatment, click here!